-- Where can you include a more diverse and underrepresented voice in a meaningful way? - Who has a stake in the issues or content being discussed?
+Where can you include a more diverse and underrepresented voice in a meaningful way?

+- Are the underrepresented groups from an intersectional lens or portrayed as a monolith? - Who has a stake in the issues or content being discussed?
 Are they present? - Are there other voices that have a place in the conversation beyond the usual? - Will these new voices play a significant role in what will be included or assessed? - Where are the biases and how do we counteract?